 At Windom Area Health, our mission is ‘Dedicated to Health’.
 While you are visiting us, this dedication can be shown through our highly trained and compassionate staff that is responsive to your health concerns and needs, along with a clean, comfortable environment.

-All outpatient and clinic visitors should arrive through the Hospital Entrance, facing Highway 60, and will register in the main lobby.
+All outpatient and clinic visitors should arrive through the Main Hospital Entrance, facing Highway 60, and will register in the main lobby.

-Windom Area Hospital offers a variety of amenities to make your stay with us comfortable and as healing as possible.
+Windom Area Health offers a variety of amenities to make your stay with us comfortable and as healing as possible.

 All rooms are private, each with its own bathroom.
 Each bed has controls on both sides as well as a “call button,” connected to the nursing station.

 Telephones / Cell Phones

-Windom Area Hospital provides courtesy phones for public use in the main lobby, emergency waiting room, family room, cafeteria and in all patient rooms.
+Windom Area Health provides courtesy phones for public use in the main lobby, emergency waiting room, family room, cafeteria and in all patient rooms.
 Mobile telephone use is permitted within the hospital.
 Restricted use may be necessary in some hospital locations.
 Chargers may be available by contacting the nurses station.